NdkArthur/SliceVQA/README.md

 * `label`: segmentation label that has been used to infer the result of the question.
 * `question_type`: the category of the question.
 * `question`: the text of the question.
+* `spacing_info_1` the spacing in millimeters of the 2D axial slice of the first volume.
+* `spacing_info_2` the spacing in millimeters of the 2D axial slice of the first volume.

 The questions types are the following:
 * `common_organs`, (only for AMOS) e.g., "Is there at least 2 common organs displayed in both images?"